glenfish/keyback-affiliate/src/pages/about.md

 So over a period of about 3 years we came up with Keyback.
 We're always building, refining, adding new stuff.
 We're dedicated to its success and in making it totally rock solid in every way.

-If you have any questions, comments, insights, bug reports, or musings, please [contact us](https://keyback.io/contact).
+If you have any questions, comments, insights, bug reports, or musings, [contact us](https://keyback.io/contact) or submit a ticket [here](https://keyback.freshdesk.com/support/tickets/new).

 We hope to welcome you to our Keyback family 😀